utsanjan/Google-Meet-Attender-Bot/README.md

 Chromedriver v87 has been used here.
 <br>If your chrome version is not 87 then download it from [here.](https://chromedriver.chromium.org/downloads)
-Download it in accordance with your Chrome Browser Version.
+<br>Download it in accordance with your Chrome Browser Version.
 Delete `chromedriver.exe` before pushing it to heroku. (!important)

-### Clone this repo
+## Cloning this Repo

 If git is not installed then install git from here:
 <br>[Click here to Download Git](https://git-scm.com/downloads)